SKGleba/psp2hfw/README.md

     - psst, if you don't have the required keys use this fork: https://github.com/zecoxao/sceutils
 3) Put them in ux0:data/hfw/ as os0.bin and vs0.bin; if you are using dualfw put os0:patches.e2xd in ux0:data/hfw/patches.e2xd
 4) Open the installer and press [start] to flash, it may take some time; after the flash completes it will show you the current HFW info and ask to reboot
-    - if the vita does not reboot follow the steps in the recovery section.
+    - if the vita does not reboot follow the steps in the recovery section
+5) Open the enso_ex installer and sync scripts.

 ## Uninstallation
 1) Download your original firmware PUP and extract the vs0 fs image from it